 All Interns are provided with an organization contribution towards health insurance, at a rate comparable to organization employees as determined by the Board of Directors.
-Any resident not electing to enroll in the healthcare plan will not be provided additional compensation in lieu of the health plan.
+Any intern not electing to enroll in the healthcare plan will not be provided additional compensation in lieu of the health plan.

-Each Intern is provided with 10 days of paid time off (PTO) during the Internship year.
+Each Intern is provided with 10 days of paid time off (PTO) and six holiday days off during the Internship year.
 Interns should obtain prior written approval from the Internship Training Director of all time off unless within the context of an emergency or illness.
-It is agency policy that all employees submit leave requests at least two months in advance.
+It is agency policy that all employees submit leave requests at least two weeks in advance (but greater notification is most appreciated in order to arrange for patient care).
 It is the responsibility of the Intern to provide a copy of the approved request form to the training location(s) that are impacted on the dates they will not be in the office.
-The Training Director will routinely discuss requests for time off with respective programs through which clinical services are provided.
-In the case of illness or emergency, the Training Director should be notified at the beginning of the business day.
-It is the Intern's responsibility to make the rotation site supervisor and clinical supervisor aware of absences from rotational work, whether these are planned absences or absences due to illness.
-Interns also have time off for the agency's seven recognized holidays.
+The Training Director will routinely discuss requests for time off with respective service programs through which clinical services are provided.
+In the case of illness or emergency, the Training Director should be notified at the beginning of the business day or earlier.
+It is the Intern's responsibility to make the clinical supervisor aware of absences from work at other locations (schools, court etc.), whether these are planned absences or absences due to illness.
+Interns also have time off for the agency's six recognized holidays (January 1, Memorial Day, July 4th, Labor Day, Thanksgiving and the family day after).
+The clinic office is closed on December 25th, but this is not counted as a paid holiday.

 Interns are expected to monitor their use of paid time off.
 Time in excess of the 10 days referenced above can only be taken within the context of significant medical considerations, which must be discussed with the Training Director in a timely fashion.
-Under that circumstance, the Intern will be expected to amend the missed time and learning experiences in order to officially complete their internship year.
+Under that circumstance, the Intern will be expected to amend the missed time and learning experiences to officially complete their internship year.
 Interns are not permitted to make changes to their scheduled workdays (i.e., working a Saturday instead of a weekday) in order to take additional time off.
-If an Intern is going to be late for work he/she/they must contact the Training Director as well as the site supervisor.
+If an Intern is going to be late for work, he/she/they must contact the Training Director as well as the site supervisor.
 Excessive absences and/or tardiness are not permitted and can be subject for grounds for dismissal from the Internship program.

 All Interns are expected to adhere to the schedules that are provided for them.
-Schedules have been carefully developed to meet the needs of the programs with continuity across changes in staffing by a particular Intern, as well as to provide opportunities to be involved in different aspects of the departments in which they work.
+Schedules have been carefully developed to meet the needs of the programs with continuity across changes in staffing by a particular Intern, as well as to provide opportunities to be involved in different aspects of patient direct and indirect care.
 Any requests for changes in schedules must be approved by the Training Director who will notify the appropriate supervisors of the change.

 Due to the intensity of the Internship Program, Interns may not accept work outside the Internship position unless there is an unavoidable financial hardship, in which case, the Intern may work part-time with permission from the Training Director.
-Work on dissertation research must be completed outside of Internship work scheduled time.
+Work on dissertation research may be completed during the work week, but not to the degree that assigned clinical work suffers.